pvoborni/ipa-hcc/DEVELOPMENT.md

 RHEL 8 builds and RHEL 8 COPR need `idm:DL1` module.

+# Release

+1) Bumb `VERSION` in `Makefile`.
+2) Run `make version` to update version information in various files
+3) Push and commit changes.
+4) Request a new tag with `rpkg tag`, edit the changelog in your editor, and write to create the tag. `rpkg` writes the changelog to the tag's metadata.
+   The changelog message is used in the auto-generated RPM spec file.
+5) Push the tag with `git push --tags`

+The procedure will create a release build on COPR, e.g. `0.12-1`.
+The next dev build then has `0.12.git.1.abcdef-1` (git commit `1` after `0.12` with commit hash `abcdef`).

 # Install build and test dependencies

 The build dependencies are listed in the `rpkg` spec file template.
 To install